Commentary: In the Philippines, celebrity, melodrama and national politics are deeply entangled

 The overriding themes of betrayal, revenge, secret love, and complex family histories are the sorts of plot lines that frequently feature in the teleserye soap operas - originally inspired by Latin American telenovelas - that play on Philippine television channels at night.

-The Philippines isn’t the only country where celebrities find success in national politics.
-(Photo: Lucy Nicholson/Reuters)
+The Philippines is not the only country where celebrities find success in national politics.
+(Photo: Reuters/Lucy Nicholson)

 Although at first glance, a senate full of television stars and sportspeople may seem to be amusing buffoonery, this melodrama is in fact very serious business.
 In a context where few politicians have ever delivered genuine reform to improve the lives of Filipinos through actual policies, the emotional dimension of following the ups and downs of political players in their television senatorial courtroom drama at least offers some kind of connection for everyday viewers.